celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 ### WORK THAT HAS DONE
-- Project and Model created (Infrastructure - concluded PBI#)
+- Project and Model created (Infrastructure - concluded PBI-1)
-- Users added to the system
+- Temporary Etg Users added to the system and necessary roles/rights have been defined, for the use of Province

 ## "Code Challenge" Daily Scrum Meeting - 2
 ## "Code Challenge" Sprint Review Meeting